-Signature Cards: Really, a Bowman auto from any one of the most recent up and coming superstars from Pete Alonso to Ronald Acuna to Aaron Judge, and more can all be considered a signature card.
+Signature Cards: Really, a Bowman auto from any one of the most recent up-and-coming superstars from Juan Soto to Wander Franco, and more can all be considered a signature card.
 The thing is, next year, there will be a new crop of fresh stars, and their autos will be the next hot thing to chase.

 So, excluding the last five years of cards for the sake of the efficiency of this blog post, the 1951 Bowman Willie Mays RC is a classic.
 A 2001 Bowman Chrome Albert Pujols RC auto is also one that stands out from the bunch.

 The winner of the strangest baseball card brand journey would have to be Leaf, right?
 I mean, you can mention Leaf in a room full of collectors, and you’ll get wildly different opinions and memories.